-Figure 3.
+Fig. 3.
 Heat map showing ASVs of AOB, AOA, and comammox that are affected by drought in bulk soil and rhizosphere as assessed by differential abundance analysis using generalized linear mixed models (P<0.05) (A) and the percentage of affected ASVs (B).
 Taxonomic affiliations are indicated by genus (AOB) and clade (AOA and comammox).
 The enriched and depleted ASVs are indicated in blue (log2-ratio>0) and red (log2-ratio<0) respectively.
-The relative abundance of each ASV is provided in the left side of the heat map.
+The relative abundance of each ASV is provided in the left side of the heat map (BIOD= BIODYN, CONF= CONNFYM, CONM= CONMIN).